kngwyu/rlpy3/doc/make_domain.rst

 This process repeats until the Domain determines that the Agent has either completed its goal or failed.
-The :py:class:`~rlpy.experiments.Experiment.Experiment` controls this cycle.
+The :py:class:`~rlpy.experiments.experiment.Experiment` controls this cycle.

 Because agents are designed to be agnostic to the Domain that they are acting within and the problem they are trying to solve, the Domain needs